khongorzulkhenchbish/khongorzulkhenchbish/README.md

 ### Project 1: Word Per Minute
 This project is a web application that measures how many words you can type per minute correctly.
-It was built using [Javascript with React framework].
+It was built using [Javascript with React framework, Firebase].

 - **Live Demo:** [Word Per Minute](https://wordperminute.web.app/)
 - **Source Code:** [Visit Repo](https://github.com/khongorzulkhenchbish/wordperminute)